nickjackolaisen/BusinessInitiaitive/authors/jack-nicholaisen.md

 </center>

 <p>
-I am learning in Jerusalem, Israel, in Yeshiva Aish HaTorah.
-When I am not working on Business Initiatives, I am learning Jewish Law.
+I learned in a Yeshiva in Jerusalem, Israel, for over 4 years.
+When I am not working on Business Initiative, I am learning Jewish Law.
 I guess that's what piqued my interest in learning about business law and trying to simplify all of the complicated rules and terminology.
 I must say it's a lot easier to do it in English than it is in 2000-year-old Aramaic.
 </p>

 Follow me on X (Twitter)
 <br>
-<a href="https://twitter.com/twitter?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @twitter</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<a href="https://twitter.com/x?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @x</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>